syarief02/EA_Budak_Ubat/README.md

 ##### *Automatic Config AI:*
 - this is an AI.
 It will automatically adjust the best configuration for any pairs you are using.
 Turn this on and see the magic.
+    - ##### Autoconfig AI - Intelligent Trading Parameter Optimization

+      "Autoconfig AI system" is a highly advanced tool in the world of trading that enables dynamic calculation of crucial parameters.
+While it may not be full artificial intelligence, it is an invaluable asset in the trading process.

+      Here is a more detailed explanation of how it operates:

+    1. Dynamic Parameter Calculation: Autoconfig AI has the capability to calculate essential parameters like Take Profit (TP) and Pip Step dynamically.
+It achieves this by taking the average of the highest and lowest prices over a 365-day period on a daily timeframe and adding this value by dividing it by 365.
+This approach results in parameter values that are constantly updated every day, as it always incorporates fresh data, regardless of the last day's price data.
+    2. Real-Time Data Alignment: The tool continuously aligns with current market data, taking the highest and lowest prices on the current day and the previous day in its calculations.
+    3. Average Daily Range (ADR): Beyond just calculating the daily range, Autoconfig AI consistently computes the Average Daily Range (ADR) for the current chart and all available currency pairs.
+    4. Comparison Analysis: After the data collection phase, Autoconfig AI conducts comparison analysis of the average ranges among all currency pairs.
+This comparative analysis enables it to determine the optimal values for TP and Pip Step for each currency pair every minute.
+    5. Continuous Updates: This tool is not static; instead, Autoconfig AI ensures that parameter values are continuously updated every minute, ensuring it remains in sync with rapidly changing market conditions.
+    6. Automatic Configuration: Utilizing the collected data, Autoconfig AI seamlessly configures Take Profit, Pip Step, and additional distance parameters in your trading Expert Advisor (EA).
+    In summary, "Autoconfig AI System" is an invaluable tool that leverages data and dynamic calculations to consistently align trading parameters, ensuring its usability and effectiveness in the context of the current market.
+This automated approach not only strengthens trading strategies but also ensures smooth adaptation to the ever-changing dynamics of financial markets.

 ---
 ### Authorized account list: